SaveMoneyCutCarbon is OZEV-approved

 SaveMoneyCutCarbon® has been approved by OLEV (under the company name Intelligent Resource Management Ltd).

-Recent changes to OLEV grants give more support to businesses, organisations and homes to install approved electric vehicle charging points.
+Recent changes to OZEV grants give more support to businesses, organisations and homes to install approved electric vehicle charging points.

 The government is keen to promote the adoption of EV charging as part of its wider strategy to reduce emissions up to 2050.
-EV grants are distributed by the Office for Low Emission Vehicles (OLEV).
+EV grants are distributed by the Office for Zero Emission Vehicles (OZEV).

-The OLEV Workplace Charging Scheme (WCS) helps with initial costs to purchase and install EV charging points.
+The OZEV Workplace Charging Scheme (WCS) helps with initial costs to purchase and install EV charging points.

 It is available to qualifying businesses, charities and public sector organisations.